Tag Archives: Movie

 Boyhood (2014), Ethan Hawke, Ellar Coltrane, Lorelei Linklater

 What I enjoyed most about Boyhood is the relationship the two main siblings have with their parents, particularly Mason’s interactions with his father (Ethan Hawke).
-The conversations they have and the father’s responses are just the kind of thing one would hope for.
+The conversations they have and the father’s responses are for me, exactly the kind of thing one would hope for.

 Watch it because even though the title is Boyhood, the film also has something to say about motherhood, fatherhood, family and life in general.